kaya-arro/sc-simplify/README.md

 - [ ] Improve the documentation of individual methods and publish the crate as a library on crates.io.

+- [ ] Compile a binary to wasm so that users who do not wish to compile the program can use it.

 - [ ] Include examples in the repository.

-- [ ] Remove more excess cells created by `--thorough` by applying the collapse algorithm to cells of greater codimension.
+- [ ] Remove more excess cells created by `--thorough` by applying the collapse algorithm to remove cells of greater codimension than one.

+- [ ] Maybe implement a flag to use a DMT algorithm.

+  - The main motivation simply be the fact that a number of software packages implementing DMT algorithms seem no longer to be maintained.
+Perseus is usable for me, but I am unable to get CHomP or RedHom to compile on my machine, and the DMT functions of `simpcomp` also give me errors.

-- [ ] Maybe someday implement integral simplicial homology in Rust??
+- [ ] Maybe someday implement integral simplicial homology in Rust, or use an existing crate that does?

-  - It would be quite a while before I would have time to get to this.
-  - Sage is pretty quick if you take coefficients in a field.
-Integral homology is much slower.
+  - Sage is pretty quick when taking homology with coefficients in a field.
+The main motivations to do this would be:

+    - to accelerate the calculation of integral homology

+    - to allow the use of a DMT algorithm that produces a Morse complex directly without having to hassle with exporting it to other software.

 # Limitations

-This package is not intended to be a general toolkit for working with simplicial complexes in Rust.
-It is focused on the single goal of filling what I perceived as a gap in the functionality of available software: efficiently reducing complexes to accelerate calculations of homotopy invariants (the functionality of the `--thorough` flag is the one expection to this).
+This package is not intended to be a general toolkit for working with simplicial complexes.
+It is focused on the single goal of filling what I perceived as a gap in the functionality of available software: efficiently reducing complexes to accelerate calculations of homotopy invariants (the functionality of the `--thorough` flag is the one exception to this).

 Other tools exist for more general manipulations of simplicial complexes.
 A highly non-exhausitive list of these includes the `simplicial_topology` Rust crate, the `simpcomp` GAP package, and the `sage.topology.simplicial_complex` Sage/Python module.